 BIG registration is mandatory for pharmacists, doctors, physiotherapists, registered dental hygienists, healthcare psychologists, clinical technologists, general educational psychologists, physician assistants, psychotherapists, dentists, nurses and midwives.

-And the other professions?
+And other professions?

-Healthcare providers in the other professions may work in the Dutch healthcare after receiving their diploma, or in the case of a foreign diploma, after receiving a Declaration of Professional Competence.
+Healthcare providers in other professions may work in Dutch healthcare after receiving their diploma, or in the case of a foreign diploma, after receiving a Declaration of Professional Competence.
 They do not need BIG registration.
 It is also not possible to apply for BIG registration with another profession.

 Applying for a BIG registration consists of the following steps: